Whoaa512/starred/README.md

 - [ashutosh1919/react-awesome-shapes](https://github.com/ashutosh1919/react-awesome-shapes) - 🌀 Insert Awesome Shapes into Your React Site with Ease.
 - [Zemnmez/do-sync](https://github.com/Zemnmez/do-sync) - perform asynchronous operations synchronously (intended for use with babel-plugin-macros)
 - [sindresorhus/ts-extras](https://github.com/sindresorhus/ts-extras) - Essential utilities for TypeScript projects
+- [taybenlor/runno](https://github.com/taybenlor/runno) - Browser-based code runner that can be embedded as an iframe or used as a library.
 - [planetscale/beam](https://github.com/planetscale/beam) - A simple message board for your organization or project
 - [prisma/prisma](https://github.com/prisma/prisma) - Next-generation ORM for Node.js & TypeScript | PostgreSQL, MySQL, MariaDB, SQL Server, SQLite, MongoDB and CockroachDB
 - [mattermost/mattermost-mobile](https://github.com/mattermost/mattermost-mobile) - Next generation iOS and Android apps for Mattermost in React Native